ndit-dev/MakerBot_RPi_ControlPanel/README.md

 # Sources
 This project is a fork from https://github.com/silvanmelchior/RPi_Cam_Web_Interface and dependent on having https://github.com/makerbot/s3g installed to be able to control your bot.
-For full documentation about the python commands to control the printer, visit the s3g-git run ```pydoc makerbot_driver.s3g```on your RPi to see the commands available For full documentation of the simple and brilliant RPi_Cam_Web_interface, visit silvans git
+For full documentation about the python commands to control the printer, visit the s3g-git.
+Or run ```pydoc makerbot_driver.s3g```on your RPi to see the commands available.

+For full documentation of the simple and brilliant RPi_Cam_Web_interface, visit silvans git